Andrew Prestridge | November 17, 2020

-The name "Hydraulic Oil" is somewhat of a misnomer as the root of the word hydraulic means water.
-Any fluid that conveys power may be considered a hydraulic fluid.
-Water was the original hydraulic fluid, dating back to antiquity as many cultures controlled the flow of water for irrigation.
+The name "Hydraulic Oil" is somewhat of a misnomer as the root of the word hydraulic, "hydro," means water.
+While water was the original hydraulic fluid, any fluid that conveys power may be considered a hydraulic fluid.
+The use of water as a hydraulic fluid dates back to antiquity as many cultures controlled the flow of water for irrigation.

 However, using oils in hydraulic systems has distinct advantages in lubricity and has led to their widespread adoption.
 Hydraulic oils are commonly used in mechanical systems to drive movement.
 Your car's power steering system is hydraulic, large construction equipment like backhoes and road graders have extensive hydraulic systems to enable large moving arms and surfaces, and aircraft flight control systems are hydraulically actuated.
 These oils are continuously recirculated in machinery and are not burned.
 They can be recycled when maintenance or service life occurs.